Aeroflot Flight 593: Passengers and crew

 Of the 63 passengers on board, 40 were Russian nationals, including about 30 airline employees and family members.
-The remaining 23 foreigners were mostly businessmen from Hong Kong and Taiwan, who were looking for economic opportunities in Russia.
+The remaining 23 foreigners were mostly businessmen from Hong Kong and Taiwan who were looking for economic opportunities in Russia.

-The captain of Flight 593 was Andrey Viktorovich Danilov, 40, who was hired by Aeroflot in November 1992.
+The captain of Flight 593 was Andrey Viktorovich Danilov, aged 40, who was hired by Aeroflot in November 1992.
 He had accrued over 9,500 hours of flight time, including 950 hours in the A310, of which 895 hours were as captain.
-The first officer was Igor Vasilyevich Piskaryov, 33, hired by Aeroflot in October 1993, who had 5,885 hours of flight time, including 440 hours in the A310.
-The relief captain was Yaroslav Vladimirovich Kudrinsky, 39, who was hired by Aeroflot in November 1992; he had over 8,940 flying hours, including 907 hours in the A310.
-Kudrinsky also had experience in the Yakovlev Yak-40, Antonov An-12, and Ilyushin Il-76.
+Igor Vladimirovich Piskaryov, aged 33, was hired by Aeroflot in October 1993 and served as the first officer; he had 5,885 hours of flight time, including 440 hours in the A310.
+The relief captain was Yaroslav Vladimirovich Kudrinsky, aged 39, who was hired by Aeroflot in November 1992; he had over 8,940 flying hours, including 907 hours in the A310.
+Kudrinsky also had experience in the Yakovlev Yak-40, Antonov An-12 and Ilyushin Il-76.
 Nine flight attendants were on board the plane.

 Accident

-In the early hours of 23 March 1994, the aircraft was en route from Sheremetyevo International Airport in Moscow to Kai Tak Airport in Hong Kong, with 75 occupants aboard, of whom 63 were passengers.
-Relief pilot Kudrinsky was taking his two children on their first international flight, and they were brought to the cockpit while he was on duty.
-Five people were thus on the flight deck: Kudrinsky, co-pilot Piskaryov, Kudrinsky's son Eldar (age 15) and daughter Yana (age 13), and another pilot, Vladimir Makarov, who was flying as a passenger.
+Shortly after midnight on 23 March 1994, the aircraft was en route from Sheremetyevo International Airport in Moscow to Kai Tak Airport in Hong Kong, with 75 occupants aboard, of whom 63 were passengers.
+Kudrinsky was taking his two children on their first international flight, and they were brought to the cockpit while he was on duty.
+Five people were thus on the flight deck: Kudrinsky; co-pilot Piskaryov; Kudrinsky's son Eldar, aged 15; his daughter Yana, aged 13; and another pilot, Vladimir Makarov, who was flying as a passenger.

-With the autopilot active, Kudrinsky, against regulations, let the children sit at the controls.
-First, Yana took the pilot's left front seat.
+With the autopilot active, Kudrinsky, against regulations, allowed his children to sit at the controls.
+Yana took the pilot's left front seat at 00:43.
 Kudrinsky adjusted the autopilot heading to give her the impression that she was turning the plane, though she actually had no control of the aircraft.
-Shortly thereafter, Eldar occupied the pilot's seat.
-Unlike his sister, Eldar applied enough force to the control column to contradict the autopilot for 30 seconds.
-This caused the flight computer to switch the plane's ailerons to manual control, while maintaining control over the other flight systems.
+Shortly thereafter, at 00:51, Eldar occupied the pilot's seat.

+Just under four minutes later, Eldar had applied enough force to the control column to contradict the autopilot for 30 seconds, causing the flight computer to switch the plane's ailerons to manual control while maintaining control over the other flight systems.
 Eldar was now in partial control of the aircraft.
 A silent indicator light came on to alert the pilots to this partial disengagement.
-The pilots, who had previously flown Soviet-designed planes that had audible warning signals, apparently failed to notice it.
+The pilots, who had previously flown Soviet-designed planes that had audible warning signals, apparently failed to notice the silent indicator light.